skohlmueller/cloud/README.md

 In order to achieve this setup, we needed to use CloudWatch to forward data cross-account.

-The centralization of the VPC Flow Logs was done into the Logging Account.
+The centralization of the VPC Flow Logs was done into the log-archive account.

 ## Kinesis Stream